aletheon/eleutherios-website/README.md

 ![futureOverview](./src/assets/futureOverview2.png)

-Eleutherios unlocks data or the service layer by presuming service providers are in relationship with one another or operating under the same policy, rule, regulation or system.
+Service providers can maintain a relationship with one another by scaling the forum and inviting other service providers to join their forum or network.

 #### Advantages